 Although we will never know what killed this poor little 17-year-old pup, the dog had pre-existing conditions.
 It is highly possible that stress, lack of specific veterinary medical attention or pre-existing conditions — or any combination of these risk factors — could have caused the dog to die under such strenuous circumstances.

-Be aware, however, that pets could serve as a conduit of infection.
+Be aware that pets could still serve as a conduit of infection.
 This means pets could have the virus on their bodies if they have been living in an environment that is heavily contaminated with the virus.
 Just as the virus can be on a door knob, your pet could have virus on their coat.
 In theory, that means you could contract the virus if you touched them and then put your hand on your face or in your mouth.
 The risk of this happening is believed to be low.

 Are canine and feline coronaviruses different from the COVID-19 virus?